Adam Korson

-Adam Korson is a Canadian actor, best known for his lead role as Harry in the Canadian television sitcom Seed.
+Adam Korson (born December 28, 1976) is a Canadian actor, best known for his lead role as Harry in the Canadian television sitcom Seed.

 Early life and education

 Originally from Thornhill, Ontario, Korson attended York University for a year before transferring to Randolph Academy for the Performing Arts.

 Career

 Korson garnered a Canadian Screen Award nomination for best lead actor in a comedy series at the 3rd Canadian Screen Awards.

 In addition to Seed, Korson has had supporting or guest roles in the television series Degrassi, 2 Broke Girls, The Jon Dore Television Show, Emily Owens M.D., The Glades, Hot in Cleveland and SurrealEstate, and the film Breakfast with Scot.